izimovaan/AWS-ML-Workflow/README.md

 # AWS Serverless Image Classification Project

 This repository contains all the code and assets for a serverless machine learning (ML) pipeline deployed on **AWS**.
-The project demonstrates an end-to-end workflow for classifying images of bicycles and motorcycles.
+The project demonstrates an end-to-end workflow to automatically detect what kind of vehicle Scones Unlimited's delivery drivers have, in order to route them to the correct loading bay and orders.

 ---